In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop.md

 sudo ufw status
 ```

-Tinc stores all configuration in `/usr/local/etc/tinc` Tinc allows multiple private networks to be defined, each is a folder with the name of the network, e.g. `/usr/local/etc/tinc/jean` (If you mess something up, you can restart by deleting the files that are there).
+---
+## Tinc

-## Tinc: creating the initial network and inviting nodes
+#### creating the initial network and inviting nodes

 This step only has to happen once on the server hosting the vpn.
 In our case, it was performed on Jean.

-We created a virtual network named "constant" on the public node.
-Once this network is created, we use the public node to "invite" other nodes, for instance your laptop into this network.
+We created a virtual network named `systerserver` on the public node.
+Once this network is created, we use the public node to "invite" other nodes, for instance servpub.
 Invited nodes can then use tinc's *join* command to use the invite link.

-The generic form for initializing a new network named NETNAME is
+--
+# Initialising the VPN

+Simply write:

 ```shell
 sudo tinc -n <NETNAME> init <NODENAME>